How To Feed A Loon

 Instructions

 • Place all of the ingredients in your food processor.
 Process until a coarse sauce forms.
-The sauce will be thick but still able to pour.
-If too thick, add a small amount of water or tomato juice until you reach a pourable consistency.
+The sauce will be thick but still pourable.
+If too thick, add a small amount of water or tomato juice until it reaches a pourable consistency.

-• Store in the fridge, covered, for up to 10 days.
-If desired, gently heat in a small saucepan and serve warm, or, serve at room temperature (let the sauce sit out for about an hour before serving).
+• Store in the fridge, covered, for 7 to 10 days.
+If desired, gently heat in a small saucepan and serve warm, or serve at room temperature (let the sauce sit out for about an hour before serving).

 Notes